Because Everything Costs Money… Except the Park: Teaching Kids About Budgeting

 Show the Big Picture: Choices, Trade-Offs, and Real-Life Thinking

-Suddenly, it’s not about saying “no” it’s about your kid seeing:
+Suddenly, it’s not about saying “no.” It’s about your child seeing:

 What We Believe at Future Fortunes Academy